opendarkeden/client/README.md

 - 0000000004 fullscreen 1024

-You need the [server](https://github.com/opendarkeden/server) to get it run.
-Follow the [docker install guide](https://github.com/opendarkeden/server/blob/master/docker_install.md) to get it run on Windows.
+You need a [server](https://github.com/opendarkeden/server) to run the game.
+Follow the [docker install guide](https://github.com/opendarkeden/server/blob/master/docker_install.md) to install a standalone server on Windows.